Substance Use Disorders

 Substance Treatment and Research Service (STARS)

-The Division supports a host of clinical treatment research studies targeting tobacco, cocaine, alcohol, cannabis, and opioid use disorders at STARS.
-Dr. John Mariani, the STARS Medical Director, coordinates recruitment and clinical oversight for this consortium of 8 Principal Investigators.
+The Division supports a host of clinical treatment research studies targeting tobacco, alcohol, cannabis, and opioid use disorders at STARS.
+Dr. John Mariani, the STARS Medical Director, coordinates recruitment and clinical oversight for this consortium of eight Principal Investigators.
 Our Division has had long-standing expertise and interest in improving induction onto medication-assisted treatments and enhancing medication adherence for opioid use disorders.
-Novel interventions currently being studied include innovative medications for opioid and cocaine use disorders (Dr. Dakwar), an investigative sequenced computerized behavioral treatment approach to understand the cognitive mechanisms associated with change between those needing/not needing a medication-enhanced treatment strategy (Drs.
-Carpenter and Levin), and translational studies combining fMRI with clinical methods to understand the neural mechanisms by which behavioral treatments for alcohol use disorder change behavior (Dr. Naqvi).
-Industry trials include assessing the utility of extended release formulations of buprenorphine to enhance adherence and reduce diversion (Dr. Nunes).
+Novel interventions currently being studied include innovative medications for opioid and cannabis use disorders, translational studies combining fMRI with clinical methods to understand the neural mechanisms by which behavioral treatments for alcohol use disorder change behavior (Dr. Naqvi), and transcranial magnetic stimulation (TMS) for chronic pain (Dr Blevins).
+Industry trials include assessing the utility of extended release formulations of buprenorphine to enhance adherence, efficacy and reduce diversion (Drs.
+Levin and Mariani).
 Notably, our Division was one of the first groups to conduct outpatient pharmacologic treatment trials targeting cannabis use disorders.
 Another area of developing interest is harnessing technology, including ecological momentary assessments using smart phones, to assess outcome measures relevant to substance use disorder treatment trials.

 Preclinical and Laboratory Research Programs